Haidexter001/airbus_accelerometer_anomaly/README.md

 # Airbus Accelerometer Anomaly Detection
 Autoencoder training pipeline for anomalous acceleration detection in Airbus Helicopter Accelerometer dataset

+## Dependencies

+The package was created using Python 3.11 and mainly uses Tensorflow 2.18 and Scikit-learn for all machine learning functionality

 ## Dataset
 ### Description